-Although the number of clandestine methamphetamine and PCP labs has de-creased in recent years, its presence con-tinues to threaten the health and safety of neighborhoods and children exposed to them.
-In one case, LA IMPACT seized a massive 130 gallons of PCP with an esti-mated value of \$100 million from a Los Angeles and Culver City location.
+Although the number of clandestine methamphetamine and PCP laboratories has decreased in recent years, its presence continues to threaten the health and safety of neighborhoods and children exposed to them.
+In one case, LA IMPACT seized a massive 130 gallons of PCP with an estimated value of \$100 million from a Los Angeles and Culver City location.
 Also seized were assault weapons, \$389,000 in cash, and chemicals that could be used to manufacture another 500 gallons of PCP.
-Authorities believe the arrested suspects were involved in a nationwide drug traf-ficking organization.
+Authorities believe the arrested suspects were involved in a nationwide drug trafficking organization.

-Recently, Los Angeles County has seen a disturbing number of butane hon-ey oil (BHO) extraction labs.
-These labs create a new and highly dangerous public health and safety risk for all.
+Currently, Los Angeles County is experiencing a disturbing number of butane honey oil (BHO) extraction laboratories.
+These laboratories create a highly dangerous public health and safety risk for all.
 The butane is used to extract THC from marijuana in order to produce concentrated cannabis.
-Since butane is inexpensive, readily ac-cessible and unregulated. it remains pop-ular for use in chemical extractions.
-How-ever, butane is highly flammable and has resulted in explosions and fires that have decimated structural property and caused serious injuries such as comas, third-degree burns and the amputation of a leg.
-Similar to methamphetamine and PCP labs, children and pets have been present at honey oil extraction sites.
-MND's Medi-cal Marijuana Unit has a specially trained prosecutor to handle the most serious BHO extraction labs in Los Angeles County.
-As the Office expert on butane honey oil, this prosecutor has charged several child endangerment counts including one case where seven children were present at a residence during a massive BHO ex-traction explosion.
+Since butane is inexpensive, readily accessible and unregulated, it remains popular for use in chemical extractions.
+However, butane is highly flammable and has resulted in devastating explosions and fires that have decimated structural property and caused serious injuries such as comas, third-degree burns and the amputation of a leg.
+Similar to methamphetamine and PCP laboratories, children and pets have been present at BHO extraction sites.
+When appropriate, child endangerment and/or animal cruelty charges are charged.
+The division's Medical Marijuana Unit has a specially trained prosecutor who handles the most serious BHO extraction laboratories in the county that explode and/or catch fire.
+This prosecutor is the Office expert, who is recognized as such by police agencies and Southern CA prosecutors.
+As a result of its growing popularity as an inexpensive means to manufacture concentrated cannabis, this prosecutor constantly receives requests from law enforcement, fire departments, and local prosecutors for training.
+Furthermore, this prosecutor aggressively pursues legislative changes in order to punish and deter BHO manufacturers who endanger public safety.